vueup/vue-quill/docs/content/guide/index.md

 You can learn more about the rationale behind the project in the [Why Quill](https://quilljs.com/guides/why-quill/) guides.

-## What is VueUpQuill
+## What is VueQuill

-**VueUpQuill** is a **Vue Component** for building rich text editors, this package is a thin wrapper around Quill to make it easier to use in a Vue 3 application.
+**VueQuill** is a **Vue Component** for building rich text editors, this package is a thin wrapper around Quill to make it easier to use in a Vue 3 application.

 ## Browser Support